+Associated Investigator(s)

-Associated Investigator(s) Beneficiary Minimum 1 to maximum 6 scientists or clinicians working in the field of reproductive medicine and biology, irrespective of age or nationality.
-He/she shall be employee of/engaged by either the Beneficiary or a Participating Institution and: (i) shall be part of the research team that will carry out the Project together with, but headed by, the Coordinator, and (ii) shall provide a supportive role towards the Coordinator both on scientific and administrative level, without being in direct contact with ESHRE; The legal entity (public or private) that: (i) engages and hosts the Coordinator and (where applicable) one or more of the Associated Investigator(s) for at least the duration of the Research Grant, and (ii) receives the Research Grant from ESHRE.
-The Beneficiary guarantees the Coordinator's independence and provides the research environment to carry out the Project and manage its funding; Coordinator A scientist or clinician working in the field of reproductive medicine and biology, irrespective of age or nationality, who: (i) is an ESHRE member, (ii) submitted the Project, (iii) will head the research team of the Associated Investigator(s) together with who(m) he/she will carry out the Project and (iv) will be the sole contact person for ESHRE regarding the Research Grant.
+Minimum 1 to maximum 6 scientists or clinicians working in the field of reproductive medicine and biology, irrespective of age or nationality.
+He/she shall be employee of/engaged by either the Beneficiary or a Participating Institution and: (i) shall be part of the research team that will carry out the Project together with, but headed by, the Coordinator, and (ii) shall provide a supportive role towards the Coordinator both on scientific and administrative level, without being in direct contact with ESHRE.

+Beneficiary

+The legal entity (public or private) that: (i) engages and hosts the Coordinator and (where applicable) one or more of the Associated Investigator(s) for at least the duration of the Research Grant, and (ii) receives the Research Grant from ESHRE.
+The Beneficiary guarantees the Coordinator's independence and provides the research environment to carry out the Project and manage its funding;

+Coordinator

+A scientist or clinician working in the field of reproductive medicine and biology, irrespective of age or nationality, who: (i) is an ESHRE member, (ii) submitted the Project, (iii) will head the research team of the Associated Investigator(s) together with who(m) he/she will carry out the Project and (iv) will be the sole contact person for ESHRE regarding the Research Grant.
 This person alone carries the scientific responsibility for the Project towards ESHRE.
-More specifically, the Coordinator will be responsible for: Submission of the Proposal and all additional information needed by ESHRE during the application phase; Reporting back to ESHRE on the progress of the Project; Leading all internal communication with the Associated Investigator(s) during this Agreement; ESHRE Executive Committee: The committee responsible for the daily management of ESHRE, which consists of a minimum of 7 members, elected every 2 years; Host Institution The general indication for the legal entity of the Coordinator (being: the Beneficiary) or the legal entity of the Associated Investigator(s) (being: the Beneficiary or (one of) the Participating Institution(s)), without making any distinction; Multi-centre project A project where the Coordinator and Associated Investigator(s) are employees of/engaged and hosted by more than one Host Institution (being the Beneficiary and one or more Participating Institution(s)).
-Participating Institution(s) The legal entities (public or private), other than the Beneficiary and which engage and host/employ (at least one of) the Associated Investigator(s) for at least the duration of the Research Grant; Project The Project, as submitted by the Coordinator and as selected by ESHRE for funding, which runs for a period of maximum 3 years.
-Research Grant The grant awarded by ESHRE to the Beneficiary to fund the Project as submitted by the Coordinator and as selected by ESHRE; Single-centre project A project where the Coordinator and Associated Investigator(s) are employees of/engaged and hosted by one and the same Host Institution (being the Beneficiary);
+More specifically, the Coordinator will be responsible for:

+- Submission of the Proposal and all additional information needed by ESHRE during the application phase; - Reporting back to ESHRE on the progress of the Project; - Leading all internal communication with the Associated Investigator(s) during this Agreement.

+ESHRE Executive Committee:

+The committee responsible for the daily management of ESHRE, which consists of a minimum of 7 members, elected every 2 years.

+Host Institution

+The general indication for the legal entity of the Coordinator (being: the Beneficiary) or the legal entity of the Associated Investigator(s) (being: the Beneficiary or (one of) the Participating Institution(s)), without making any distinction.

+Multi-centre project

+A project where the Coordinator and Associated Investigator(s) are employees of/engaged and hosted by more than one Host Institution (being the Beneficiary and one or more Participating Institution(s)).

+Participating Institution(s)

+The legal entities (public or private), other than the Beneficiary and which engage and host/employ (at least one of) the Associated Investigator(s) for at least the duration of the Research Grant;

+Project

+The Project, as submitted by the Coordinator and as selected by ESHRE for funding, which runs for a period of maximum 3 years.

+Research Grant

+The grant awarded by ESHRE to the Beneficiary to fund the Project as submitted by the Coordinator and as selected by ESHRE;

+Single-centre project

+A project where the Coordinator and Associated Investigator(s) are employees of/engaged and hosted by one and the same Host Institution (being the Beneficiary).

+Terms and Conditions

+Participation

+The terms and conditions set out on page 4 of this Guide for Applicants.
+These terms determine the essential obligations regarding the Research Grant, including the fact that the general terms and conditions of the Grant Project Agreement are non-negotiable.